-The 1999 election also saw the sharp decline of the NP, which had ruled South Africa from 1948 to 1994, and its replacement by the Democratic Party, under the leadership of Tony Leon, as the official opposition in the South African Parliament.
+The 1999 election also saw the sharp decline of the NP (now known as the New National Party [NNP]), which had ruled South Africa from 1948 to 1994, and its replacement by the Democratic Party, under the leadership of Tony Leon, as the official opposition in the South African Parliament.
 The two parties merged in 2000 to form the Democratic Alliance.
-However, in October 2001, the NP suspended its membership of the Alliance pending a final decision, changing the face of politics in the Western Cape.
+However, in October 2001, the NNP suspended its membership of the Alliance pending a final decision, changing the face of politics in the Western Cape.

-President Mbeki promised a tough, handson managerial style, geared to efficiency and delivery.
-In particular, the Mbeki administration is committed to the African Renaissance based on democracy and development, and a co-operative approach to resolving the emerging political challenges across the continent.
+President Mbeki promised a tough, hands-on managerial style, geared for efficiency and delivery.
+In particular, the Mbeki administration is committed to the African Renaissance based on democracy and economic development, and a co-operative approach to resolving the emerging political challenges across the continent.
+The African Renaissance ideal found manifestation in the New Partnership for Africa's Development.
+Spearheaded by, among others, President Mbeki and Nigeria's President Olusegan Obasanjo, an advocacy campaign was launched focused mainly at the G-8 countries but also the UN.